-The 3Dvarius design required various steps in case of morphologic adaptation and personalization:
+The 3Dvarius design required various steps.
+Few steps will be added in case of morphologic adaptation and personalization:

-Our choice of 3d-printing technology is stereolithography* because of its exceptional printing definition and the resistance of its printed objects.
+Our choice of 3d-printing technology is stereolithography* (or SLA) because of its exceptional printing definition and the resistance of its printed objects.

 *Stereolithography is a 3D printing technology used for producing models, prototypes, patterns, and production parts up one layer at a time by curing a photo-reactive resin with a UV laser or another similar power source.

-The body of the instrument is cleaned with a cleaning solution and high pressure blowing.
+After the 3D-printing, all the excess resin from the printing stage is manually removed and the body of the instrument is cleaned with a special cleaning solution and high pressure blowing.

 Surfaces in contact with the strings and the musician’s body are sanded with extreme precision to ensure sound purity and offer optimal playing comfort.